ThaniBE/alx-pre_course/0x01-git/README.md

 Branching
 ---
-Similar to craeting a virtual environment so that the original repo can't be affected with the changes made till they are merged.
+Similar to creating a virtual environment so that the original repo can't be affected with the changes made till they are merged.
-**command**: `git branch branchname`, `git checkout branchname`, git push remote-name branchname` Resolving Conflicts
+**command**: `git branch branchname`, `git checkout branchname`, git push remote-name branchname`

+Resolving Conflicts
 ---
 What is a conflict?